Pix4D/cogito/CONTRIBUTING.md

 These suggestions apply to the development of any Concourse resource.

-After the local tests are passing, the quickest way to test in a pipeline the freshly pushed version of the Docker image is to use the `fly check-resource-type` command.
-It is faster and less resource-hungry than using a short `check_interval` setting in the pipeline.
+After the local tests are passing, the quickest way to test in a pipeline the freshly pushed version of the Docker image used to be the `fly check-resource-type` command.
+Unfortunately sometimes in the Concourse 7.6.x series this broke (details: [registry-image-resource #316](https://github.com/concourse/registry-image-resource/issues/316)).

+Luckily, since Concourse 7.8.0, the new fly command [`clear-versions`](https://github.com/concourse/concourse/pull/8196), can be used as a workaround.

 For example, assuming that the test pipeline is called `cogito-test`, that the resource in the pipeline is called `cogito` and that there is a job called `autocat` (all this is true by using the sample pipeline [pipelines/cogito.yml](./pipelines/cogito.yml)), you can do: